Lung Cancer & Occupational Exposure to Asbestos

 The occupations listed above were only a few that put workers at risk of lung cancer and other asbestos-related diseases.

-Work sites around the world put innocent people in danger of occupational asbestos exposure.
+Thousands of work sites around the world put hardworking people in danger of occupational exposure to asbestos every day.

 Sites with a risk of occupational asbestos exposure include: